Bruce Wayne (TV series): Background

 In 1999, roughly a year after seeing the script he wrote for The Iron Giant get released, Tim McCanlies pitched to Tollin/Robbins Productions a 62-page pilot script for a TV show revolving around the teenage years of Bruce Wayne, the future Batman.
-The supporting characters included a grandfather-type, two-faced friends, only one trustful cop, and an empire the hero would inherit.
+The supporting characters included a grandfather-type, two-faced friends, a trustful cop, and an empire the hero would inherit.
 According to McCanlies, everyone knows the origin of Batman, but what was never answered in comics or any media were the questions of "why and how".

 Tollin/Robbins bought the rights to produce the series, and while HBO began negotiating about possible broadcasting rights, The WB Television Network loved the idea and knew it would be the next big franchise on their network, to pair with the then-new Buffy the Vampire Slayer spin-off Angel.
-Since the series never actually reached pre-production or casting, it is unknown who would have starred in the show.
-However, Shawn Ashmore, who later went on to play Bobby Drake in X-Men, X2, X-Men: The Last Stand and X-Men: Days of Future Past was heavily rumoured to be in negotiations about playing Bruce, as well as Trevor Fehrman of Clerks II fame.
+Since the series never actually reached pre-production or casting, it is unknown who would have starred in the show, but Shawn Ashmore, who later went on to play Bobby Drake in X-Men, X2, X-Men: The Last Stand and X-Men: Days of Future Past, was heavily rumored to be in negotiations about playing Bruce, as well as Trevor Fehrman of Clerks II fame.
 A then-unknown Michael Rosenbaum (who would go on to play Lex Luthor in Smallville) was considered to play the role of Harvey Dent.
 David Krumholtz, who went on to star in the TV show Numb3rs, was said to be rumored for Jim Gordon.

 What led to the cancellation of the series altogether was the creative differences between Warner's TV division and film division.
-While the TV division liked the concept, the movie division was more focused on getting the film franchise back on track.
+While the TV division liked the concept, the film division was more focused on getting the Batman film franchise back on track.
 Around the time development started on Bruce Wayne, Joel Schumacher, director of the critical flop Batman & Robin, pitched the idea for a serious Batman origin story using Frank Miller's Batman: Year One as a source.
-Eventually, WB's film division was moving forward with the concept, and in September 2000, Darren Aronofsky signed on to direct the film adaptation, with Miller as the screenwriter, and supposedly Aaron Eckhart (who would go on to play Harvey Dent in The Dark Knight) as Jim Gordon, and several actors, including Ben Affleck (who would go to play Batman in the DC Extended Universe), Brendan Fraser, Josh Hartnett, and Christian Bale (who would go to play Batman in The Dark Knight Trilogy), for the part of Batman.
-Thus, because the movie division did not want to compete with a television series, the planned show was shelved.
+Eventually, WB's film division was moving forward with the concept, and in September 2000, Darren Aronofsky signed on to direct the film adaptation, with Miller as the screenwriter.
+It supposedly featured Aaron Eckhart (who would go on to play Harvey Dent in The Dark Knight) as Jim Gordon, and several actors, including Ben Affleck (who would go to play Batman in the DC Extended Universe), Brendan Fraser, Josh Hartnett, and Christian Bale (who would go to play Batman in The Dark Knight Trilogy), for the part of Batman.
+As the film division did not want to compete with a television series, the planned show was shelved.